example42/Example42-tutorials/slides/essentials/02_Language.md

           default                   => 'httpd',
         }

-  - Variables can be set in External Node Classifiers
+  - In an External Node Classifier (Puppet DashBoard, the Foreman, Puppet Enterprise)

   - Or retrieved from an Hiera backend